 A security exploit was discovered on Monday, April 7th, 2014, that affects the entire Internet.
 This vulnerability, called Heartbleed, is a flaw in the security protocol used by websites called OpenSSL.
 This flaw is not specific to Mac or PC or iPhone or Android as it affects traffic between your device and the web.
 It is important to note that changing all of your passwords at this point is not wise.
 Changing a password on an affected site that has not been updated to a patched version of OpenSSL could potentially lead to both the old and new passwords being exploited.

 Mashable has put together a list of some top websites that were known to be affected AND have patched their site.
 These are the sites that you should change your password RIGHT NOW.
 The highlights of this list include: Continue reading “Heartbleed Aftermath”

 The best post-infection removal success rate can be had by using a Rescue CD / USB.
 Here are three that are free:

 note: Avast! requires a full installation on an unaffected machine to download and create the ISO file.
 Bitdefender and Kaspersky will let you download ISO files directly to burn to disc or create a bootable USB drive.
 In addition, Bitdefender comes with Team Viewer for Linux pre-installed to allow easy remote desktop sharing for support.

-The best real time protection for your business is the one that gives you a complete overview of your company network health.
+The best real time protection for your business is the one that gives you a complete overview of your company network health, this is what the experts call business automation.
 I have found these two products to be the best in terms of features and confidently recommend Webroot Secure Anywhere for their great support.
 Bitdefender does get the highest marks in online A/V tests.
 However, I have found their tech support completely underwhelming, often taking days to respond to phone calls.